Matthelonianxl/adaptiveaccounts-sdk-dotnet/README.md

 *	LICENSE.txt - PayPal, Inc. SDK License

+*	Installing NuGet in Visual Studio 2010 and 2012.pdf - Guide to Install NuGet in Visual Studio 2010 and 2012

 *	Integrating NuGet with Visual Studio 2005 and 2008.pdf - Guide to Integrate NuGet with Visual Studio 2005 and 2008

-*	Installing NuGet in Visual Studio 2010 and 2012.pdf - Guide to Integrate NuGet with Visual Studio 2005 and 2008